jojokarlin/Git_DRI_Jan_2017/5_gitAction.md

 `git commit -a *`

 `-a *` commits all files in the repo. `-a file` commits the file listed after `-a`.

-## Git Push

-Now that our local and remote repos are connected, let's `push` our local repo to its remote directory.

-In the command line, type:

-`git push -u origin master` (this pushes to the master branch)

-You'll then be prompted to enter your GitHub username and password.
-Complete this step, then refresh GitHub in the browser to see your changes.

-Cheer wildly!
-(Cue applause)

 ---